-In another embodiment of the present system, "hot" (too and in-camera auto-exposure systems provides the opportu- 45 bright) or "dead" (too dark) pixels are interpolated out of the scene using the method described above.
+In another embodiment of the present system, "hot" (too scene using the method described above.
 Unlike hot or dead pixels, dust is a similar but temporary version of the same problem of an artifact that requires in-camera modification.
 In effect, a map is built to discover, isolate and interpolate bad pixels, which are a permanent problem revealing a key limit in digital sensor technology.
 Separate maps are constructed for permanent pixel dysfunctions and temporary pixel aberrations (viz., dust).
 In both cases, the camera works from these maps to correct the aberrations on a pixel-level.